j0h4nnesk/Optimizing_ML_Pipeline_in_Azure/README.md

 ```
 policy = BanditPolicy(evaluation_interval=2,slack_factor=0.1,delay_evaluation=1)
 ```

-Where:

-*evaluation_interval*: the frequency for applying the policy

-*delay_evaluation*: delays the first policy evaluation for a specified number of intervals

-*slack_factor*: the slack allowed with respect to the best performing training run.
-Specifies the allowable slack as a ratio.
+In this example, the early termination policy is applied at every second interval when metrics are reported, starting at evaluation interval 1.
+Any run whose best metric is less than (1/(1+0.1) or 91% of the best performing run will be terminated.

 **What are the benefits of the early stopping policy you chose?**